kayakalison/data-imbalance-dp/README.md

 # data-imbalance-dp
 Exploring the impact of data imbalance on ε-Differential Privacy

+## Abstract
+Differential Privacy (DP) has emerged as a rigorous mathematical framework for use in privacy preserving data mining.
+While the effects of imbalanced data have been extensively studied in classical Machine Learning (ML), their implications on DP remain largely unexplored.
+This study examines the impact of class imbalance on the privacy-utility trade-off across three differentially private ML algorithms: Gaussian Naïve Bayes (NB), Logistic Regression (LR), and Random Forest (RF).
+Using Synthetic Minority Oversampling Technique (SMOTE) it evaluates the performance and privacy sensitivity of these learners at varying levels of imbalance from <1% to ≈10%.
+The findings reveal that DP-LR offers the best performance but is highly sensitive to privacy, DP-RF is the least sensitive to privacy but the most impacted by data imbalance, and DP-NB allows for the highest levels of privacy paired with very good performance and low computational overheads even when trained on extremely imbalanced data.
+This research concludes that DP-NB is the most optimal of the approaches studied in terms of privacy, performance, and computational efficiency when trained on imbalanced data, particularly after addressing the imbalance with SMOTE.

 ## Introduction
 This project explores the impact of data imbalance on ε-Differential Privacy in machine learning algorithms.
 It includes a set of Jupyter notebooks that demonstrate the findings and methods used in the study.